Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 - (20:25) Commentary on preferred equity?
 Repurchase or call back?

-- (24:10) Dividend commentary, potential for a raise in the near-term?
+- (24:10) Dividend commentary, potential for a raise in the near term?

 - (27:20) How are rates performing for the larger ships vs. midsized?